TechnicallyWeb3/TikToken/README.txt

 This means that when the remaining supply drops below 0.4096 (or half of the initial remaining supply of 0.8192) the rewards per 1000 followers drops from 0.00001 to 0.000001 TIK per 1000 followers.
 This is such an aggressive halving cycle there should be enough TIK tokens for decades to come.

 The idea is that we offer more value to those with more followers who are around sooner.
 So what is 1000 followers worth?
 Let’s find out.
 But really I’m giving the tokens away for free, forever!
 Hopefully this discourages people from buying these tokens.

-Polygon Contract Address: 0x359c3AD611e377e050621Fb3de1C2f4411684E92
+11

 REMIX DEFAULT WORKSPACE